martincmartin/weather/README.md

 then, "that's the way we've always done it."

-Another problem is, I wanted to have a weather icon showing at least precipitation and could cover.
+Another problem is, I wanted to have a weather icon showing at least precipitation and cloud cover.
 But weather.gov doesn't have cloud cover in their cleaned up API, only in their raw one, and it would have been more work to dig it out.
 It does provide a way to get a short and long description of the weather, but both appear to be human generated and aren't easy to map to an